Noeperron/iceplant_snRNAseq/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the _M. crystallinum_ snRNA-seq analysis

-In this repository, you will find the source code and instructions to reproduce the results published by Perron et al., 2024 (add doi once accepted).
+This repository contains a series of R scripts used for comprehensive analysis of the single-nuclei RNA sequencing data and reproduction of the results published by Perron et al., 2024 (add doi once accepted).
+The analyses progress through various stages of data preprocessing, exploration, and advanced statistical testing.
+The scripts are organized in a specific order, starting from initial data quality control to trajectory inference.

 ## Downloading the data and installing R packages.